 In general, attracting and maintaining talent, while also exposing our youth to engineering-related fields will be a key factor in sustaining our profession’s development.

-Looking forward, where do you see your (industry/practice/area) going in the next 20 years?
+Q: Looking forward, where do you see your industry going in the next 20 years?

 I believe our industry will have a heavier focus on computer-aided design and 3-D visual implementation to aid in a more machine-driven construction process.